-The tactical gun maker thinks it has finally built the solution for those who pine for a true, high-functioning AR/AK hybrid.
+CMMG thinks it has finally built the solution for those who pine for a true, high-functioning AR/AK hybrid.
+Part AR, part AK – the new CMMG Mutant is a true beast.

 The CMMG Mutant is a cross between Eugene Stoner’s design and Mikhail Kalashnikov’s brainchild.
 Both these guns have been wildly successful, so it makes sense that a marriage of features from both guns should be a winner.